jlink/property-based-testing/pbt-java/blog-series/2_properties.md

 Quite a bunch of information: You can see the number of test `tries`, the number of actually run `checks`, the random `seed`, the originally falsified sample, and the simplest found falsified `sample`.

+## Open Questions

+Property-based Testing's promise is to relieve us from (some of) the burden of finding additional examples, corner cases and unknown gaps in the specification.

+//TODO: More on the open questions and what else will be tackled in the series

 So far for today.
 In the next article of this series we will look closer at _jqwik_ and its features, but also at alternatives on the JVM.